Notes in Praise of April 17th, 2023

 “I don’t know if I can do this.”

-That is basically every other thought I have every day after the January day when I walk away from my meeting with Stephanie Flom and Lisa Christopher of Pittsburgh Arts & Lectures about changing up the format for Hanif Abdurraqib’s event at the Carnegie Music Hall in Oakland.
+That is basically every other thought I have every day after the January day when I walk away from my awesome meeting with Stephanie Flom and Lisa Christopher of Pittsburgh Arts & Lectures about partnering with them to change up the format for Hanif Abdurraqib’s event at the Carnegie Music Hall in Oakland.
 I think of the December letter I wrote and wonder if they know that I was really just saying that when this event happens we should do something special.
 But ok.
 Here we go.

 “Oh you’re dealing with some impostor syndrome.”